yjrd21/FreeStyle/FAQ.md

 # FAQ

-### Why can’t I play Spotify songs inside this app?
+### Have you explored Spotify, SoundCloud, or YouTube Music integration?

+Yes.
+I’ve explored all three platforms, but each comes with important limitations:
-Spotify doesn’t allow other apps to stream or play their music directly.
-Songs must be played through the official Spotify app, and only if you have a Premium account.
-As such, this app will not display or play songs from your Spotify account.
+1. Spotify does not allow third-party apps to stream or play music directly.
+Playback must occur through the official Spotify app, and only for users with a Premium account.
+As such, this app does not display or play songs from your Spotify library.
+2. SoundCloud only allows streaming of certain public tracks, and those can usually only be played through a built-in web player.
+This limits how smoothly the app can control or interact with the audio.
+3. YouTube Music only allows songs to be played through the official YouTube player, which means the audio can't be directly accessed or used by this app.

+Because of these restrictions, the app currently supports locally uploaded audio files and video files